johannes-z/pathfinder1-statblocks/README.md

 project is not published, endorsed, or specifically approved by Paizo.
 For more information about Paizo Inc. and Paizo products, visit paizo.com.

-### License
+## License

-Any other source code is licensed under the MIT License.
+MIT License © 2024-PRESENT Johannes Zwirchmayr